Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Modeling and control of actuator subsystem

 In order to estimate the flow coefficient in (\ref{voltage signal req}), we need to write it in the linear-in-parameter form.
 Therefore, as in (\ref{eqn: uf def}), we can inversely write (\ref{voltage signal req}) as:

-with $\hat{(.)}$ being the estimation of $(.)$.
-The low-level control law designed in (\ref{v_{fr}}) not only compensates for compound input constraints and unknown unmodeled dynamics at the actuator level, but it also makes the actuator produce the required piston forces that tackle unknown model uncertainty and unknown disturbances in rigid body part, resulting in precise trajectory tracking.
+The low-level control law designed in (\ref{v_{fr}}) not only compensates for compound input nonlinearities and unknown unmodeled dynamics at the actuator level, but it also makes the actuator produce the required piston forces that tackle unknown model uncertainty and unknown disturbances in rigid body part, resulting in precise trajectory tracking.